Neofare/RealEstateSolution-Shehroz/README.md

 # 🏠 REAL ESTATE WEBSITE - FRONTEND

-**Complete, Professional Real Estate Website Frontend** - Built for your college project with everything you need to succeed!
+**Complete, Professional Real Estate Website ** - Built for your college project with everything you need to succeed!

 ---